huzeyfe-erkek/Cpp-Project-Templates/README.md

 Template for libraries.
 File hierarchy:

 <pre>
-libmycudalibrary
- ├── bin
- │   └── libmylibrary                     (Build output directory)
- │   └── test                             (Test executables directory)
- │   └── bin.pri                          (Configuring build outputs)
+libmylibrary
+ ├── build                                (Build output directory.
+Binaries are always created in this directory) ├── include                              ("*.h" files are automatically read from this directory) │   └── libtest1_global.h
- │   └── configuration.pri                (Get architecture (x64 release, x86 debug) and platform (unix, MSVC2017, MSVC2019, ...))
+ ├── src                                  ("*.cpp" and "*.ui" files are automatically read from this directory) ├── test                                 (Google test project) │   └── gtest_dependency.pri             (Configures Google Test Suite) │   └── libmylibrary-test.pro            (Test project, includes test source files) ├── CHANGELOG.md                         (Release notes) ├── configuration.pri                    (Get architecture (x64 release, x86 debug) and platform (unix, MSVC2017, MSVC2019, ...))
- ├── include
- │   └── include.pri                      (Include paths and header files)
- │   └── lib.pri                          (Libraries)
- ├── src
- │   └── libmylibrary-ALL.pro             (Qt SUBDIR project file includes project & Google test project)
- │   └── libmylibrary.pro                 (Base project)
- │   └── src.pri                          (Includes source and form files)
- ├── test                                 (Google test project) │   └── gtest_dependency.pri             (Configures Google Test Suite)
- │   └── libmylibrary-test.pro            (Test project, includes test source files)
- └── libmylibrary.pri                     (The library can be linked from another project by including this)
+ ├── ISSUES.md                            (Known issues of the releases) ├── libmylibrary.pri                     (The library can be linked from another project by including this) ├── libmylibrary.pro                     (Base project) ├── libmylibrary-ALL.pro                 (Qt SUBDIR project file includes project & Google test project) └── README.md
 </pre>

  * libmylibrary.sh bash script can be used for generating a new project.